10 things we don’t spend money on

 I no longer worry about coming up with the money to pay bills, I can always buy a pair of shoes once mine are worn and need replacing and there’s always money in our emergency fund in case something bad were to happen to us, financially.

-The reason that we no longer struggle with money is because refuse to spend it on things that aren’t completely necessary.
+The reason that we no longer struggle with money is that refuse to spend it on things that aren’t completely necessary.

 “Happiness is making the most of what you have.”
 Click to Tweet this!

 These are 10 things we don’t spend money on: